-Select the Client Credentials you created on the credentials page.
+- 1.Select the Client Credentials you created on the credentials page.

-Enter the user name to the Outgoing Mail Connection you want to use.
+- 2.Enter the user name of the Outgoing Mail Connection you want to use.

-Click on the "Authorize with Google" button to grant access to Email This Issue to send emails from your account.
+- 3.Click on the "Authorize with Google" button to grant access to Email This Issue to send emails from your account.

 - 4.In the dialog, select the account which belongs to the email address you use for login:Note: If you have multiple Google accounts select the one with the email that matches the username in the Outgoing Mail Connection dialog.
 Emails will be sent from that account.